 Bettas are active, curious, fairly interactive, and even trainable, as far as pet fish go.
 Each fish can have a very distinct personality.
 Bettas can recognize their owners and respond to their presence.

-Bettas do not normally eat other fish in fish tanks or the wild, although they can swallow or even intentionally costume smaller fish in some situations.
+Bettas do not normally eat other fish in tanks or the wild, although they can swallow or even intentionally costume smaller fish in some situations.
 We posted about bettas’ fish-eating behaviors if you want to know more about the issue.

 Why Are Bettas So Aggressive?